digitalcytometry/ecotyper/README.md

     significantly recovered in a given dataset.
 Please note that this procedure can be very slow, as the NMF model is applied 30 times on the same dataset.

+-   *-s*/*–subsample*: An integer specifying the number of cells each cell type will be downsampled to.
+For values \<50, no downsampling will be performed.
+Default: -1 (no downsampling).

 -   *-t*/*–threads*: Number of threads.
 Default: 10.